Blue Glitter Sea Holly

 Unusual and show-stopping prickly steel-blue flowers with darker blue stems, thistle-like; tolerates hot dry sites; attractive to butterflies; pair up with softer textured plants, beautiful in dried arrangements

 Blue Glitter Sea Holly features bold clusters of steel blue ball-shaped flowers with silver bracts at the ends of the stems from early summer to early fall.
 The flowers are excellent for cutting.
 Its attractive spiny lobed leaves remain silvery blue in colour throughout the season.
-The fruit is not ornamentally significant.
 The royal blue stems are very colorful and add to the overall interest of the plant.

 Blue Glitter Sea Holly is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;